All Collections

 Getting Started

-Learn how to restore a wallet from a backup
+Learn how to restore wallets from your custom backup password or 12-word seed phrases

 Updated over a week ago